arduino/docs-content/content/hardware/04.pro/shields/portenta-vision-shield/tutorials/camera-to-bitmap-sd-card/content.md

 }
 ```

-Another function that the sketch contains is the one to generate the `.bmp` file
+Another function that the sketch contains is the one to generate the `.bmp` file called `parseData()`.
+This function will create the needed headers that later we will need to encode our bitmap into a file.

+***Take a look to the section [Bitmap File Format](#bitmap-file-format) to better understand the file headers that are created on this function***

 ```cpp
 void parseData()
 {